jayshozie/ceng240/notes4newbies/W02-intro-to-algorithms-and-programming-languages.md

 Now, that you know what low-level programming languages are, you can probably guess what kind of a programming language would be considered high-level.
-There are 2 types of high-level programming languages: compiled, interpreted.
+There are two main types of high-level programming languages: compiled, interpreted.

 -------------------------------------------------------------------------------